The Torment of Saint Anthony

 The Torment of Saint Anthony (or The Temptation of Saint Anthony, c.
-1487–88) is attributed to Michelangelo, who painted a close copy of the famous engraving by Martin Schongauer when he was only 12 or 13 years old.
-There is no evidence that this painting was done by Michelangelo.
+1487–88) is a painting by Michelangelo, who painted this close copy of the famous engraving by Martin Schongauer when he was only 12 or 13 years old.
+Whether the painting is by Michelangelo is disputed.
 This painting is now in the Kimbell Art Museum in Fort Worth, Texas.
 It shows the common medieval subject, included in the Golden Legend and other sources, of Saint Anthony (AD 251 – 356) being assailed in the desert by demons, whose temptations he resisted; the Temptation of St Anthony (or "Trial") is the more common name of the subject.
-But this composition apparently shows a later episode where St Anthony, normally flown about the desert supported by angels, was ambushed in mid-air by devils.
+But this composition apparently shows a later episode where St Anthony, normally flown about the desert supported by angels, was ambushed in mid-air by demons.

 Ownership

 The painting was previously attributed to the workshop of Domenico Ghirlandaio, under whom Michelangelo had served his apprenticeship.
 Under that attribution it was bought at a Sotheby's auction in July 2008 by an American art dealer for US$2 million.
 When the export license was obtained that September, it was brought to the Metropolitan Museum of Art in New York, where it was cleaned of discoloured varnish and later overpainting and closely examined for the first time.
 On the basis of stylistic hallmarks such as "emphatic cross hatching", it was decided that the painting was indeed by Michelangelo.
 It was soon bought by the Kimbell Art Museum for an undisclosed amount, believed to be in excess of $6 million.
-Though Giorgio Vasari states that Michelangelo painted a copy of Schongauer's print, there is no evidence that this is that painting.
+Though Giorgio Vasari states that Michelangelo painted a copy of Schongauer's print, experts disagree whether this is that painting.